Connecting the world

 A future-proofed partner

 Inmarsat Aviation has the financial scale and commitment to deliver continual improvement in performance and network economics.
-We’ve already launched our fourth satellite and GX5, the fifth Global Xpress satellite, is due to launch in 2019.
+We’ve already launched our fourth satellite and GX5, the fifth Global Xpress satellite, is due to launch in 2019, to add layers of focused capacity including targeted steerable beams over Europe and the Middle East.

 The revolution that is currently taking place above the clouds has the ability to transform the aviation industry.
 Exciting benefits include enhanced passenger services, operational efficiency and aircraft safety.